ilborga70/Pro-Sim-FOV-Utility/README.md

 <img width="1947" height="1070" alt="Pro-Sim FOV Utility v3 0 0" src="https://github.com/user-attachments/assets/0f4692e8-01e9-44dd-ad03-c1b0e1f28c52" />

 ## Online “Antivirus False Positives” Scans:
-Since the file was compiled using Win-PS2EXE, any alerts are due to the nature of the compiler wrapper.
+- Since the file was compiled using Win-PS2EXE, any alerts are due to the nature of the compiler wrapper.
-Don’t worry—the code has been reviewed by IT experts and has been found to be completely safe and clean.
+- Don’t worry the code has been reviewed by IT experts and has been found to be completely safe and clean.

 # Changelog v3.5

 ## 🐛 Fix: Resolved FOV calculation bug for curved monitors

 **What has changed:**
-Resolved a critical error in calculating the effective width (geometric chord) for curved monitors, which previously resulted in values nearly identical to flat screens.
-The underlying mathematical formula has been corrected in its ratios and optimized for execution.
+- Resolved a critical error in calculating the effective width (geometric chord) for curved monitors, which previously resulted in values nearly identical to flat screens.
+- The underlying mathematical formula has been corrected in its ratios and optimized for execution.

 **Impact:**
-When the "Curved Screen" checkbox is enabled, the script now mathematically accurately calculates the reduction in the panel's horizontal visual width.
-This provides exact FOV values and Triple Screen Angles for racing simulations.
+- When the "Curved Screen" checkbox is enabled, the script now mathematically accurately calculates the reduction in the panel's horizontal visual width.
+- This provides exact FOV values and Triple Screen Angles for racing simulations.

 # Changelog v3.0

 ## 🚀 Main Feature: Half-Inch Support
-Enhanced Precision:** Introduced the ability to select screen sizes with **0.5-inch** increments (e.g., 24.5", 27.5", 31.5").
+- Enhanced Precision: Introduced the ability to select screen sizes with 0.5-inch increments (e.g., 24.5", 27.5", 31.5").
-Dynamic UI:** The value label next to the slider now correctly displays decimals (e.g., `27.5''`).
+- Dynamic UI: The value label next to the slider now correctly displays decimals (e.g., `27.5''`).

 ## 🛠 Bug Fixes & Improvements
 ### 💾 Profile Saving System (JSON)
-My_Profile_FOV.json Fix:** Resolved an issue where the profile saved the "raw" slider value (e.g., 55) instead of the actual inches (e.g., 27.5).
+- My_Profile_FOV.json Fix: Resolved an issue where the profile saved the "raw" slider value (e.g., 55) instead of the actual inches (e.g., 27.5).
-Backward Compatibility:** The loading system is now "smart": it automatically recognizes both old profiles (integers) and new ones (with decimals), adapting them to the new scale without errors.
+- Backward Compatibility: The loading system is now "smart": it automatically recognizes both old profiles (integers) and new ones (with decimals), adapting them to the new scale without errors.

 ### 📊 Image Report (PNG)
-Graphic Report Update:** The "Save Image Report" function now prints the exact dimension with decimals in the `FOV_Results.png` file, avoiding rounding errors that could mislead the user.
+- Graphic Report Update: The "Save Image Report" function now prints the exact dimension with decimals in the `FOV_Results.png` file, avoiding rounding errors that could mislead the user.

 ### 🔧 Code Optimizations
-GDI+ Resource Management:** Improved memory handling during FOV diagram drawing to prevent slowdowns after multiple calculations.
+- GDI+ Resource Management: Improved memory handling during FOV diagram drawing to prevent slowdowns after multiple calculations.
-Robust Parsing:** Added error handling for the Ratio selector (Standard/16:9) to prevent crashes with custom configurations.
+- Robust Parsing: Added error handling for the Ratio selector (Standard/16:9) to prevent crashes with custom configurations.

 ---
-**Why this update is important:**
+Why this update is important:
-Many sim racers use monitors with 24.5" or 27.5" panels (common in modern gaming displays).
-Specifying support for "half-inches" is a key advantage for this utility compared to simpler FOV calculators that only accept whole numbers.
+- Many sim racers use monitors with 24.5" or 27.5" panels (common in modern gaming displays).
+- Specifying support for "half-inches" is a key advantage for this utility compared to simpler FOV calculators that only accept whole numbers.

 # Changes v2.0 + Fix
 - Unzip the img.zip archive into the main Pro-Sim FOV Utility folder, replace when prompted by the warning message.